-3.2 Action Plan 23/24
+3.2 Action Plan

-Action Deadline Compliance and Audit PSN accreditation Complete Remediation Action Plan for PSN Jul 23 Assess results of Annual IT health Check and develop plans to address Jul 23 vulnerabilities Make submission for PSN prioritising this work in SRS/NCC Mar 24 Once received, review findings of final Cyber Security audit carried out by Audit TBA Wales and take appropriate actions as necessary EU General Data Protection Regulation (GDPR) and Data Protection Act 2018 Data Protection to be discussed as standard item at Information Governance On-going Group and Data Protection Group Review any new forms and associated privacy notices for the organisation.
-This On-going will include the legal basis and consent where appropriate On-going development and maintenance of Record of Processing Activity (RoPA) On-going Conduct Data Protection Impact Assessments (DPIA's) where necessary On-going PCI accreditation Payment Card Industry Data Security Standard - carry out assessment and any Jul 23 necessary work prepare to ensure continued compliance with new PCI security standards.
+Action Deadline Compliance and Audit • PSN accreditation Complete Remediation Action Plan for PSN Jul 23 Assess results of Annual IT health Check and develop plans to address Jul 23 vulnerabilities Make submission for PSN prioritising this work in SRS/NCC Once received, review findings of final Cyber Security audit carried out by Audit Wales and take appropriate actions as necessary EU General Data Protection Regulation (GDPR) and Data Protection Act 2018 Data Protection to be discussed as standard item at Information Governance On-going Group and Data Protection Group Review any new forms and associated privacy notices for the organisation.
+This On-going will include the legal basis and consent where appropriate On-going development and maintenance of Record of Processing Activity (RoPA) On-going Conduct Data Protection Impact Assessments (DPIA's) where necessary On-going PCI accreditation , c gonig Payment Card Industry Data Security Standard - carry out assessment and any Jul 23 necessary work prepare to ensure continued compliance with new PCI security 04.20 standards.
 Develop plans for Version 4 of the standard required in 2024.
-Cyber Once received, review results of stock take 5 and develop action plan when results TBA provided Progress recommendations from Audit Wales Cyber Security Report - policy Mar 24 reviews, member training, supply chain management.
-Information Governance Culture and Organisation Contribute to information governance considerations across all SRS partners On-going including Information Security Leadership Board Quarterly meetings of the Information Governance Group to oversee information On-going risk management in conjunction with other stakeholders including Shared Resource Services representation Quarterly meetings of Data Protection Group to discuss operational data protection On-going issues SIRO and Cabinet Member to be briefed on relevant information governance On-going issues Members updated through Annual Information Risk Report, including review by Jul 23 Scrutiny Management Committee Communications and Awareness Raising 1 Regular data protection training sessions corporately, for Social Services and for On-going SLA schools Further policies and guidance will be developed to support the organisation On-going Review of information management policies Oct 23 Provide advice and guidance to support primary schools in conjunction with On-going Service Level Agreement Develop and deliver training for members Jun 23 Provide regular e-learning content via MetaCompliance solution On-going Monitor take up of e-learning content and monitor take up rates to increase On-going awareness Jun 23 Develop and deliver training for members Information Risk Register Management of the information risk register On-going Information Security Incidents On-going Investigation of security incidents and identification of issues to be followed up
+Cyber Stock Take Once received, review results of stock take 5 and develop action plan when results TBA provided IB/X Information Governance Culture and Organisation Contribute to information governance considerations across all SRS partners On-going including Information Security Leadership Board On-going Quarterly meetings of the Information Governance Group to oversee information On-going risk management in conjunction with other stakeholders including Shared On-going Resource Services representation Quarterly meetings of Data Protection Group to discuss operational data protection On-going issues On-going SIRO and Cabinet Member to be briefed on relevant information governance On-going issues On-going Members updated through Annual Information Risk Report, including review by Jul 23 Scrutiny Management Committee Communications and Awareness Raising Regular data protection training sessions corporately, for Social Services and for On-going SLA schools On-going Further policies and guidance will be developed to support the organisation On-going Review of information management policies Oct 23 Provide advice and guidance to support primary schools in conjunction with On-going Service Level Agreement On-going Develop and deliver training for members Jun 23 Provide regular e-learning content via MetaCompliance solution On-going Monitor take up of e-learning content and monitor take up rates to increase On-going On-going awareness On-going Develop and deliver training for members Jun 23 Information Risk Register Juli 20 Management of the information risk register Information Security Incidents Investigation of security incidents and identification of issues to be followed up On-going investigation of security incluents and identification of issues to be followed up On-going